Probiotics for Immunity – a Look at the Research

 Probiotics and innate immunity

 As the mucosal tissues of the mouth and the gut wall comprise some of the most important ‘barriers’ involved in innate immunity, then it’s fascinating to learn that the tiny residents of these areas can significantly influence the integrity of our immune function1.
 As previously mentioned, at least 70% of our immune cells are located in the gut, housed in structures buried in the delicate hair-like villi which cover the intestinal wall.
 These structures, called Peyer's Patches, contain a variety of immune cells including B cells, T cells, macrophages and dendritic cells, and are involved in both innate and adaptive immune function.

 If the integrity of the gut wall is compromised, this can lead to ‘inappropriate’ immune responses that we know as ‘allergies’.
-See Kathy's great blog post on this subject here:'Gut Bacteria, Allergies, and Probiotics'.
+See Kathy's great blog post on this subject over in the Probiotics Learning Lab: 'Gut Bacteria, Allergies, and Probiotics'.

 Probiotics may help to mediate allergy symptoms in a number of ways.
 They may help to improve the integrity of the intestinal lining, preventing permeability of the tight junctions in the epithelial wall caused by Tumor necrosis factor alpha 5 (TNFα).
 TNFα is a cytokine, a cell signalling protein involved in the acute inflammatory processes that can be initiated by pathogenic microbial infection, and this process acts to damage the epithelial lining, creating permeability.
 This permeability allows larger protein molecules to pass through the intestinal wall and into the bloodstream, where they are seen as unnatural ‘predators’ that can stimulate a further aggressive inflammatory response that we know as an ‘allergy’.